ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-2-3.md

-Chapter 1: Understanding Leading by Example: The Benefits of Leading by Example in Team Settings
+The Benefits of Leading by Example in Team Settings
 ================================================================================================

 In this chapter, we will explore the benefits of leading by example in team settings.